Ashley Wentworth Roughton.

-Despite what some web sites seem to say, I am a self employed barrister in private practice.
-I am also a member of the Division of Immunology and Infection at University College London and a member of the Faculty of Law at Queen Mary, University of London.
+I am a barrister and have been in practice in technology based areas of Intellectual Property law for over 28 years.
+I am also a member of the Division of Immunity and Infection at University College London and a member of the Centre for Commercial Law Studies at Queen Mary, University of London.

 - Mechanical Engineering – B.Sc (Eng) (Hons) (Lond) – 2:1.